 Talk to the Shelly Leeke Law Firm About Your Accident Injuries Today

 At Shelly Leeke Law Firm, our injury lawyers can assess the facts of your claim and determine the best method for success.
 Personal injury attorneys in Columbia, SC, know how to calculate damages, gather the strongest evidence for claims, and negotiate against insurance agents.
-Our personal injury lawyers are here to help victims who have suffered at the hands of another person’s negligence.
+Our personal injury lawyers are here to help victims who have suffered at the hands of another person’s negligence at a free consultation.